hhariri/hhariri.github.io/_posts/2014-04-04-how-we-work.md

 in micro-management and I'd hate to be micro-managed myself.

 I trust people on my team.
 We share the same vision.
 I give them the freedom to work and I believe that they will act in the best interests of our common goals.
-Trust people.
+Find good people.
+Trust them.
 Care for them.
 You'll get the same back.

 ### There's no Management